Why 30 signals — and why fewer is not enough

 15Additional unencumbered property (from profile)If the borrower declared additional property at origination (beyond the mortgaged property), this may be available as collateral for a new LAP — a product the existing loan relationship does not touch.Weight: 5pts

-16MSME: business equipment / machinery valueFor MSME borrowers: equipment and machinery on the balance sheet may be available as security for an equipment top-up or business term loan not currently covered by the existing facility.Weight: 4pts (MSME only)
+16SME: business equipment / machinery valueFor SME borrowers: equipment and machinery on the balance sheet may be available as security for an equipment top-up or business term loan not currently covered by the existing facility.Weight: 4pts (SME only)

-17CERSAI charge status on existing securityWhether the existing security has a clear CERSAI charge (confirming the institution's priority claim).
+17land registry charge status on existing securityWhether the existing security has a clear land registry charge (confirming the institution's priority claim).
 Critical for determining whether a top-up can be secured against the same property.Weight: 3pts

 Category 4 — Credit bureau signals (4 signals)